 To qualify for full funding through utility rate proceeds, projects must produce a benefit to the general public, not just customers in the affected area, by satisfying one or more of these criteria:

-- The location has an unusually heavy concentration of overhead facilities.
+- Such undergrounding will avoid or eliminate an unusually heavy concentration of overhead electric facilities;

-Using CPUC formulas, SCE allocates rate funds to communities for undergrounding based on previous allocations, the ratio of customers served by overhead facilities to all the customers in the community, and the fraction that customers in the community represent of all SCE customers.
+SCE allocates rate funds to communities for undergrounding using formulas provided in the Rule 20 tariff.
+Allocated funds are determined by the ratio of customers served by overhead facilities to the total number of customers in the community, and the fraction that customers in the community represent of all SCE customers.